Planning

-Planning according to established principles is a core part of many professional occupations, particularly in fields such as management and business.
-Once a plan has been developed, it is possible to measure and assess progress, efficiency and effectiveness.
+forms a core part of many professional occupations, particularly in fields such as management and business.
+Once people have developed a plan, they can measure and assess progress, efficiency and effectiveness.
 As circumstances change, plans may need to be modified or even abandoned.

+In light of the popularity of the concept of planning, some adherents of the idea advocate planning for unplannable eventualities.

 Psychology

+Planning has been modeled in terms of intentions: deciding what tasks one might wish to do; tenacity: continuing towards a goal in the face of difficulty and flexibility, adapting one's approach in response implementation.
+An implementation intention is a specification of behavior that an individual believes to be correlated with a goal will take place, such as at a particular time or in a particular place.
+Implementation intentions are distinguished from goal intentions, which specifies an outcome such as running a marathon.

+Neurology

 Planning is one of the executive functions of the brain, encompassing the neurological processes involved in the formulation, evaluation and selection of a sequence of thoughts and actions to achieve a desired goal.
 Various studies utilizing a combination of neuropsychological, neuropharmacological and functional neuroimaging approaches have suggested there is a positive relationship between impaired planning ability and damage to the frontal lobe.

 A specific area within the mid-dorsolateral frontal cortex located in the frontal lobe has been implicated as playing an intrinsic role in both cognitive planning and associated executive traits such as working memory.

 Disruption of the neural pathways, via various mechanisms such as traumatic brain injury, or the effects of neurodegenerative diseases between this area of the frontal cortex and the basal ganglia, specifically the striatum (corticostriatal pathway), may disrupt the processes required for normal planning function.